stalexan/gomarkwiki/README.md

 [reproducible](https://reproducible-builds.org/), which means that you can reproduce a byte identical version from the source code for that release.

+Reproducible builds can be done with either Docker using the release build scripts found in the [release-builder](https://github.com/stalexan/gomarkwiki/tree/main/example-site) directory, or without Docker by manually doing what the scripts do.

-To do a reproducible build, first determine which version of Go was used to build gomarkwiki, and which version of gomarkwiki to build.
+In either case, the first step is to determine which version of Go was used to build gomarkwiki, and which version of gomarkwiki to build.
 This can be done with the `--version` option: